Rooms & Exhibitions

 The Book of Hours Room

 Two beautifully illuminated prayer books on display in this room belonged to Anne Boleyn.
 She wrote in them and they bear her signature.
-These personal prayer books were popular in England from the 13th century until the Reformation and earned the name ‘Book of Hours’ from the short services to the Virgin Mary which were read at eight fixed hours during the day – including Matins and Vespers
+These personal prayer books were popular in England from the 13th century until the Reformation and earned the name ‘Book of Hours’ from the short services to the Virgin Mary which were read at eight fixed hours during the day – including Matins and Vespers.
+This room also now contains a newly acquired panel belonging to Anne of Cleves.
+It is an exceptionally rare piece of the Tudor royal interior which went unnoticed for centuries before its existence was discovered by author Sarah Morris and historian Dr Jonathan Foyle.

 The Queens' Chamber

-This room contains a newly acquired panel belonging to Anne of Cleves.
-It is an exceptionally rare piece of the Tudor royal interior which went unnoticed for centuries before its existence was discovered by author Sarah Morris and historian Dr Jonathan Foyle.
-Another recent addition is a portrait of Henry VIII which is a rare 16th Century replica of a portrait in the Royal Collection by Joos Van Cleeve.
-There is also a portrait of each of his six wives which form part of an impressive collection of Tudor portraits regarded as ‘one of the best collections of Tudor portraits after the National Portrait Gallery’ by David Starkey.
+This room contains an impressive collection of Tudor portraits regarded as ‘one of the best collections of Tudor portraits after the National Portrait Gallery’ by David Starkey.
 Philip Mould described the portrait collection at Hever Castle as the ‘greatest privately owned public collection that tells the story of the Tudors.’

 The Staircase Gallery